zsparal/api-documentation/source/reference/v1/refunds-api/create-refund.rst

    :type: decimal
    :condition: optional

    The amount to refund.
 When ommitted, the full amount is refunded.
-Can be up to €25.00 more than the original transaction amount.

 .. parameter:: description
    :type: string